Thursday, August 19, 2010

 context.PreRequestHandlerExecute += PreRequestHandlerExecute;

-- Or redirect to other page based on configuration setting (errorPage)
+- Throw an exception- Or redirect to other page based on configuration setting (errorPage)

 ==================================================================